Last Updated on March 17, 2021 by Julia Wilson

 - Dactylis glomerata – Orchard grass, cock’s foot, cat grass

 Cat grass is a feline favourite, but unlike catnip, it doesn’t induce a high.
 Most cats enjoy having fresh grass in the home.
 The grass family is the fifth-largest plant family on earth with over 700 genera and 9700 species.
 Cat grass isn’t one type of grass but is made up of several species which are suitable for cats.

 Why do cats eat grass?

-Grass contains micro-nutrients which are not a part of the meat diet.
+Grass contains micro-nutrients that are not a part of the meat diet.
 It is also thought that wild cats eat grass to vomit, which can get rid of intestinal parasites and ingested hair in the process.

 Types of cat grass